Colombiana: Plot

 Meanwhile, FBI agent James Ross is working to identify the killer behind more than twenty unsolved murders, all of which have cattleya orchids left behind.
-He gets a pin on Cataleya's photo from the background check and orders her arrest, but Cataleya escapes and reaches out to Emilio, only to find him and his family brutally slaughtered.
-She then confronts Ross at his home and threatens his wife and children, forcing him to reach out to CIA agent Steve Richard, who she knows is sheltering Don Luis from the law in exchange for his cooperation with American authorities.
-After she makes it clear to Richard that she knows where to find his family, he gives her the Don's location.
+He gets a pin on Cataleya's photo from the background check and orders her arrest, but Cataleya escapes and reaches out to Emilio, only to find that Don Luis's operatives had, indeed, caused the brutal slaughter of Emilio and his entire family.
+She confronts Ross at his home and threatens to kill him and his entire family, forcing him to reach out to CIA agent Steve Richard, who she knows is sheltering Don Luis from the law in exchange for his cooperation with American authorities.
+When she threatens to slaughter Richard's family, Richard gives her the Don's location.

-Meanwhile, Don Luis learns that Cataleya is still alive and organizes his men to kill her, but she ambushes them first and wipes out the entire gang.
-She also confronts and kills Marco before Don Luis flees and swears revenge.
-Cataleya, having planted her specially trained attack dogs in his escape vehicle, orders them to tear the Don to pieces.
-Danny is last seen being interrogated by Ross, but the moment the agent steps outside, Cataleya calls him from a payphone before getting on a bus back to nowhere.
+Don Luis learns that Cataleya is still alive and organizes his men to kill her, but she ambushes them first and wipes out the entire gang, including Marco.
+Don Luis flees and swears revenge.
+Cataleya, having planted her specially trained attack dogs in his escape vehicle, orders them to eat Don Luis alive.

+Danny is interrogated by Ross, Cataleya calls him from a payphone; they talk briefly before Ross grabs Danny's phone, but Cataleya hangs up, leaving town on a bus.